gdm413229/swwmgz_m/ExtendedLore.md

 don't seem to ever age, which only further reinforces Nana's words.

-Saya is often called "Not-Tomoko" around the net, in reference to a similar looking character from an early 21st century manga series.
+Saya is often called "Not-Tomoko" around the net, in reference to a similar looking character from a popular manga.
 In terms of personality and looks, the resemblance is definitely there.
 She is well known for being quite blunt when talking to people, and also for being exaggeratedly flirty around attractive women.

 Her favourite colour is green, favourite animal is the otter, and favourite dish is pepperoni pizza.
 She also enjoys drone metal.
 Likes baggy clothes, refuses to wear skirts, only pants.
 Uses Arch, favourite editor is vim, favourite programming language is haskell.
 Her top "turn-ons" are well-endowed women, maids, femboys and heterochromia.
+She doesn't use deodorant or cologne, although people around her remark that her BO is "kind of nice actually".

+She has an older brother, Taro, and a younger sister, Yui.
+Thanks to the immortal blood of her mother, her aging "froze" at the age of 25, and absolutely hates the fact no longer growing means she's stuck being 5'5" and having a cup size of A.

+Among other hobbies, Saya really enjoys writing.
+Her first foray into manga, "My Maid is a Sex Robot", became successful enough to get an anime adaptation.
+She is also very popular on social media, and once attempted live streaming, but dropped it because she was "attracting creepy basement dwellers".

 ### Tetsuya Imanaki